biswa2210/daily-deals-server-biswa2210/README.md

    ├── product.js
    └── user.js
 ```
 I have made some data structures for my application.
 Using API I have added these accordingly.
 For products I have specified keywords for Products, Category, Orders, Users, OrderItems.
-I have worked with following data structures with this API for my application
+I have worked with following data structures with this API for my application.

 <div align="center">